Employment / Careers and Opportunities

 Students can contact Amy Nelms to learn more about this volunteer opportunity.
 Please include your resume in the email.

 Careers With Our Partners

 NOTE: Posted dates are dates that LiveWell shares job post, not necessarily when the hiring organization posted the job.

-1.9.18 – Hunger Free Colorado is hiring a full-time Bilingual Food Assistance Navigator.
+3.8.19 – Hunger Free Colorado is hiring a Bilingual Food Assistance Navigator (English/Spanish).
 This is a key role that provides direct service, both to callers across the state on our Food Resource Hotline, and out in the community at various partner sites in metropolitan Denver.
-This organized, dependable, and compassionate professional works in the following ways to help connect Coloradans to food resources.
-Please send a resume and cover letter specifically outlining your qualifications in the areas identified under Knowledge, Skills and Abilities as one document titled “LAST NAME_FIRST NAME Bilingual Food Assistance Navigator” to email@example.com, position is open until filled.
-No phone calls, please.
-Applications that don’t specially address the core required competencies above will not be considered.
-For more information about our programs go to www.hungerfreecolorado.org
+This professional is organized, dependable, and compassionate while helping connect Coloradans to food resources.
+To Apply: Please send a resume and cover letter specifically outlining your qualifications in the areas identified under Knowledge, Skills and Abilities as one document titled “LAST NAME_FIRST NAME Bilingual Food Assistance Navigator” to email@example.com.

 Valley Roots Food Hub, based out of the San Luis Valley and Chaffee County, is the aggregating, marketing, and customer service link between local producers and local buyers via Community Supported Agriculture (CSA’s) and Wholesale Distribution.
 Valley Roots Food Hub is hiring several positions including a Retail Store & CSA Manager, Driver and Warehouse Manager, an Operations Manager, and a Colorado Food Hub Network Coordinator.